haliliceylan/rfcs/text/0000-prepare-phase.md

 # What it is
 [what-it-is]: #what-it-is
+A new Lifecycle phase and associated binary should be available to Platform Implementers, and should be executed by Pack.
 The prepare phase will run before all other phases, and prepare the execution environment for a buildpack build.
 This phase will have access to secrets and credentials used to access registries and other services.

 ## Responsibilities